pkprzekwas/allennlp/README.md

 `just create job single ... --mode train --python-version 3.6 --instance-type <GPU-instances> --framework pytorch-1.0.0 --requirements requirements.txt`

+## Playing with the test locally
+After cloning the repository, run `pip install requirements.txt`.
+The original allen nlp repository gives instructions on how to adjust this depending on your system.

 ## Acceptance Criteria
 Tests pass if you see an output that indicates the job is successfully training (see line outlined by >>>).
 Note the loss, and the "1%" which indicates how far the training has progressed and would eventually reach 100% (8 hours on a GPU).
 If in doubt, run the test locally first to build intuition on how the results should look like.